inspec/inspec-aws/docs/resources/aws_apigateway_api_keys.md

 # aws_apigateway_api_keys

-Use the `aws_apigateway_api_keys` InSpec audit resource to test properties of the plural AWS APIGateway ApiKey.
+Use the `aws_apigateway_api_keys` InSpec audit resource to test properties of multiple AWS API Gateway API keys.

-The AWS::ApiGateway::ApiKey resource creates a unique key that you can distribute to clients who are executing API Gateway Method resources that require an API key.
+The `AWS::ApiGateway::ApiKey` resource creates a unique key that you can distribute to clients who are executing API Gateway Method resources that require an API key.

 ## Syntax

-Ensure that the api key exists.
+Ensure that the API key exists.

     describe aws_apigateway_api_keys do
       it { should exist }